Third force (1996 Russian presidential election): Winter 1996

-On March 15, Federov announced that he had conducted high-level discussions with both Lebed and Yavlinsky about forming a coalition.
+On March 15, Fyodorov announced that he had conducted high-level discussions with both Lebed and Yavlinsky about forming a coalition.
 He promised that they would, in the near future, be releasing a joint statement about, "the Brezhnev-Stalinist socialism of the Communists and the wild west capitalism of Yeltsin."
 He also claimed that the group would announce what candidate it would run by May 15, and that a primary-type system might be used to determine who it would be.
-Reportedly, Lebed was in favor of such a system, and Federov was beginning to lean in favor of it, while Yavlinsky was remained skeptical of it.
+Reportedly, Lebed was in favor of such a system, and Fyodorov was beginning to lean in favor of it, while Yavlinsky was remained skeptical of it.
 The following day, the three candidates released a joint statement condemning the Duma's denunciation of the Belovezh Accord.
 At the time, Fedorov claimed that the group was now drawing up a joint economic and political platform to be released.

 At the start of March, after three-party negotiations had stalled, Lebed and Fyodorov proceeded without Yavlinsky with a tentative agreement to work alongside Alexander Rutskoy and Stanislav Govorukhin to form a third force coalition.
 Zyuganov, unsuccessfully, tried to convince these parties to support his campaign.
 While Zyuganov failed to persuade either Lebed or Fyodorov to support him, he did manage to successfully entice Rutskoy and Govorukhin into throwing their support behind his candidacy, quickly eliminating their involvement with third-force efforts.

-Upon entering the race in early March, Mikhail Gorbechev proclaimed that, despite polls showing he had immense unpopularity, he would be able to win as the leader of a democratic coalition.
+Upon entering the race in early March, Mikhail Gorbachev proclaimed that, despite polls showing he had immense unpopularity, he would be able to win as the leader of a democratic coalition.
 He called for all democratic forces to unite and form a wide coalition, and indicated his readiness to lead such a group.
 He claimed that there would be immense consequences for an election that merely presented the, "false choice" between Yeltsin and Communists.
 Gorbachev declared, "What they are offering is not a democratic future for Russia.
 That is why we must unite."
 However, a spokesperson for Yavlinsky indicated that with Gorbachev's unpopularity, such a coalition was, "not very realistic".
 Nevertheless, later in March, after announcing that he had collected the required signatures to officially register as a candidate, Gorbachev reiterated the need for voters to have a third option to serve as an alternative to Yeltsin and Zyuganov, and refused to rule-out forming a coalition with Fydorov or Yavilinsky.